torvalds/linux/Documentation/virt/hyperv/vmbus.rst

 --------------------------------------
 Hyper-V provides each guest CPU with a synthetic interrupt controller that is used by VMBus for host-guest communication.
-While each synic defines 16 synthetic interrupts (SINT), Linux uses only one of the 16 (VMBUS_MESSAGE_SINT).
+While each synic defines 16 synthetic interrupts (SINT), GNU/Linux uses only one of the 16 (VMBUS_MESSAGE_SINT).
 All interrupts related to communication between the Hyper-V host and a guest CPU use that SINT.

 The SINT is mapped to a single per-CPU architectural interrupt (i.e, an 8-bit x86/x64 interrupt vector, or an arm64 PPI INTID).
-Because each CPU in the guest has a synic and may receive VMBus interrupts, they are best modeled in Linux as per-CPU interrupts.
-This model works well on arm64 where a single per-CPU Linux IRQ is allocated for VMBUS_MESSAGE_SINT.
+Because each CPU in the guest has a synic and may receive VMBus interrupts, they are best modeled in GNU/Linux as per-CPU interrupts.
+This model works well on arm64 where a single per-CPU GNU/Linux IRQ is allocated for VMBUS_MESSAGE_SINT.
 This IRQ appears in /proc/interrupts as an IRQ labelled "Hyper-V VMbus".
 Since x86/x64 lacks support for per-CPU IRQs, an x86 interrupt vector is statically allocated (HYPERVISOR_CALLBACK_VECTOR) across all CPUs and explicitly coded to call vmbus_isr().
-In this case, there's no Linux IRQ, and the interrupts are visible in aggregate in /proc/interrupts on the "HYP" line.
+In this case, there's no GNU/Linux IRQ, and the interrupts are visible in aggregate in /proc/interrupts on the "HYP" line.

-The synic provides the means to demultiplex the architectural interrupt into one or more logical interrupts and route the logical interrupt to the proper VMBus handler in Linux.
+The synic provides the means to demultiplex the architectural interrupt into one or more logical interrupts and route the logical interrupt to the proper VMBus handler in GNU/Linux.
 This demultiplexing is done by vmbus_isr() and related functions that access synic data structures.

-The synic is not modeled in Linux as an irq chip or irq domain, and the demultiplexed logical interrupts are not Linux IRQs.
+The synic is not modeled in GNU/Linux as an irq chip or irq domain, and the demultiplexed logical interrupts are not GNU/Linux IRQs.
 As such, they don't appear in /proc/interrupts or /proc/irq.
 The CPU affinity for one of these logical interrupts is controlled via an entry under /sys/bus/vmbus as described below.